xXleowXx/gitlab-charts/doc/installation/deployment.md

 of `10.10.10.10`, then `gitlab.example.com`, `registry.example.com` and
 `minio.example.com` (if using MinIO) should all resolve to `10.10.10.10`.

-If you are using GKE, there is some documentation [here](cloud/gke.md#creating-the-external-ip) for configuring static IPs and DNS.
+If you are using GKE, read more on [creating the external IP and DNS entry](cloud/gke.md#creating-the-external-ip).
 Consult your Cloud and/or DNS provider's documentation for more help on this process.

 *Include these options in your Helm install command:*